Harbours, Hookers, Heroines and Women in Masquerade

 The fun is over.
-After nondescript johns, hilarious prudish writers, eye-cathing snowwhites and golden bottoms, drunken professors, and pooping burgomasters, it is about time to delve into the hard lives of countless brave women who lived on the southern shores of the North Sea.
+After nondescript johns, hilarious prudish writers, eye-catching snowwhites and golden bottoms, drunken professors, and pooping burgomasters, it is about time to delve into the hard lives of countless brave women who lived on the southern shores of the North Sea.
 As said, we will focus on the late medieval and early modern periods.

 3. Late Medieval Period

 Things went completely and utterly wrong in Paradise, a very long time ago.
 Nobody knows how long ago exactly.
 Eve ate the forbidden fruit because the Devil told her to.
 All she did was nibbling from an apple, now on top of everyone’s lap, and both men and women were kicked out Paradise for good.
 It is from then on, women are carrying the original sin.
 In the Middle Ages, Christendom was a religion of piety, virginity and devotion, and sinful women were regarded a necessary evil.
 Needed for the reproduction of mankind.
 At the same time, men were not allowed to spill any of their seed either.
 In other words, sexuality was completely defined by religion, and the only acceptable excuse to have sex was reproduction (Altink 1983).